Human–computer chess matches: Anand–REBEL (1998)

 With increasing processing power, Chess programs running on regular workstations began to rival top flight players.
 In 1998, Rebel 10 defeated Viswanathan Anand who, at the time, was ranked second in the world, by a score of 5–3.
 However, most of those games were not played under normal time controls.
 Out of the eight games, four were blitz games (five minutes plus five seconds Fischer delay (see time control) for each move); these Rebel won 3–1.
 Then two were semi-blitz games (fifteen minutes for each side) which Rebel won as well (1½–½).
 Finally, two games were played as regular tournament games (forty moves in two hours, one hour sudden death); here, it was Anand who won ½–1½.
 At least in fast games, computers played better than humans, but under classical time controls—at which a player's rating is determined—the advantage was not so clear.

 Deep Junior at Dortmund (2000)

-Deep Junior played 9 grandmasters at the Sparkassen Chess Meeting in Dortmund, Germany from 6–17 July 2000.
+Deep Junior played 9 grandmasters at the Sparkassen Chess Meeting in Dortmund, Germany from 6 to 17 July 2000.
 The 2000 Sparkassen Chess Meeting was a category 19 chess tournament.
 Computer program Deep Junior competed in a round robin format.
 Deep Junior scored 4½ in 9 rounds.
 Deep Junior performed at a rating of 2703.